arpatterson31/streaming-app/README.md

 # Streaming App

-Twitch Clone using React and Redux for our front-end application.
+Twitch Clone using React and Redux for the front-end application.

 API Server to store the list of streams/channels.